spotbugs/spotbugs-maven-plugin/README.md

 ## Special notice ##

-Continue to use 'FindBugsFilter' when needed as the spotbugs project has not yet renamed that to reflect project.
+Continue to use `FindBugsFilter` when needed as the spotbugs project has not yet renamed that to reflect project.

 ## Usage ##